vdmrgv/react-easy-infinite-scroll-hook/README.md

 # react-easy-infinite-scroll-hook

 A hook that will save you from endless scrolling problems!
 Infinite scrolling that really works and is very easy to integrate!
-This hook allows you to create a simple, lightweight components with infinite scrolling, supporting both windowed and scrollable elements.
+This hook allows you to create simple, lightweight components with infinite scrolling in all directions, supporting both windowed and scrollable elements.

 ## Features